MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-languages.md

     Tip: You don't have to wait until you've edited each language file that you've downloaded.
 Instead, you could roll out different languages in a phased mannor, by including in the .zip file a subset of the total files you downloaded.
 Then repeat steps 7 and 8 when you have completed the translations for more languages.

-8. Return to the **Azure Information Protection - Languages** blade, and select **Import**.
+8. Return to the **Azure Information Protection - Languages** pane, and select **Import**.
 Note that if this option is unavailable, first clear the check box for **LANGUAGE NAME** or the check boxes for the individually selected languages.

     When the import completes, the localized names and descriptions download to users.